-Where vetch exists as a volunteer in cereals there are several herbicide options, including mixes of phenoxy-based herbicides, such as MCPA that can be used depending in which crop the volunteers are present.
-Check herbicide labels for registration for use in vetch on the APVMA website.
+Where vetch exists as a volunteer in cereals there are several herbicide options including mixes of phenoxy-based herbicides, for example MCPA, that can be used, depending on which cereal crop the volunteers are growing in.
+Check herbicide labels for registration for use in vetch on APVMA website.

 Photo 3: (Left) tares on the headland of a vetch crop.
 The control of vetch or tares in pulse crops largely relies on pre-season weed seedbank management.
-(Right) tares (pictured on the left) is a smaller, more spindly plant than modern grain vetch plants.
+(Right) tares (pictured left) is a smaller, more spindly plant than modern grain vetch plants (pictured right).